withyoutanvir/SocialSphere/README.md

-# 🌐 SocialSpher — Real-Time Chat App
+# 🌐 SocialSphere — Real-Time Chat App

-**SocialSpher** is a real-time chat application built with the MERN stack.
+**SocialSphere** is a real-time chat application built with the MERN stack.
 It enables secure, instant communication between users with a responsive UI, real-time messaging, and online status indicators — all hosted on modern cloud platforms.

 ## 🔗 Live URLs